GPlates/gplates-web-service/README.md

 👉 Use the GPlates Web Service in a web browser

 - Step 1: open this link in a web browser <https://gws.gplates.org/reconstruct/reconstruct_points/?lons=95,142&lats=54,-33&time=140&model=MULLER2019>
-- Step 2: done and check the paleo-coordinates in the web browser
+- Step 2: check the paleo-coordinates in the web browser

 ```
 {"type": "MultiPoint", "coordinates": [[62.6938, 58.8486], [126.7291, -61.6615]]}